me-when102/helloGMP/docs/API-hello_mpq.md

 - Mixed fraction representation.
 - Native `floor` and `ceil` functions.
 - Exponent arithmetic `^`.
-- Square root and n-root arithmetic.
+- Square root and n-root arithmetic (may be extremely difficult).

 ## Uses and Demonstrations of `hello_mpz`